 Commitment and Community

-Being in the Public Health LLC means committing yourself to weekly meetings, planning and attending health-related events throughout the semester.
+Being in the Public Health LLC means committing yourself to engaging in health-related topics and issues throughout the semester.

 You will build a community with a shared identity and values within a study abroad context, one that challenges the way you see your own identity.

 - Gain an understanding of health initiatives for the local population in Copenhagen municipality

 - Examine cross-cultural differences between American and Danish understanding of healthy living and public interventions

 - Engage in dialogue with Danish professional health workers

 - Build a community around your shared interest in Public Health

 Examples of LLC Activities (may vary each semester)

 - Visit the UN office in Copenhagen, together with the Social Justice LLC, to discuss women & poverty